Modular form: New forms

 New forms are a subspace of modular forms of a fixed level $N$ which cannot be constructed from modular forms of lower levels $M$ dividing $N$.
 The other forms are called old forms.
 These old forms can be constructed using the following observations: if $M \mid N$ then $\Gamma_1(N) \subseteq \Gamma_1(M)$ giving a reverse inclusion of modular forms $M_k(\Gamma_1(M)) \subseteq M_k(\Gamma_1(N))$.

 Cusp forms

-A cusp form is a modular form with a zero constant coefficient in its Fourier series.
-It is called a cusp form because the form vanishes at all cusps.
+A cusp form is a modular form that vanishes at all cusps.
+For the full modular group, which has one cusp, this is equivalent to saying that the constant coefficient in its Fourier series is zero.

 Generalizations

 There are a number of other usages of the term "modular function", apart from this classical one; for example, in the theory of Haar measures, it is a function Δ(g) determined by the conjugation action.

 Maass forms are real-analytic eigenfunctions of the Laplacian but need not be holomorphic.
 The holomorphic parts of certain weak Maass wave forms turn out to be essentially Ramanujan's mock theta functions.
 Groups which are not subgroups of SL(2, Z) can be considered.

 Hilbert modular forms are functions in n variables, each a complex number in the upper half-plane, satisfying a modular relation for 2×2 matrices with entries in a totally real number field.

 Siegel modular forms are associated to larger symplectic groups in the same way in which classical modular forms are associated to SL(2, R); in other words, they are related to abelian varieties in the same sense that classical modular forms (which are sometimes called elliptic modular forms to emphasize the point) are related to elliptic curves.

 Jacobi forms are a mixture of modular forms and elliptic functions.
 Examples of such functions are very classical - the Jacobi theta functions and the Fourier coefficients of Siegel modular forms of genus two - but it is a relatively recent observation that the Jacobi forms have an arithmetic theory very analogous to the usual theory of modular forms.

 Automorphic forms extend the notion of modular forms to general Lie groups.

 Modular integrals of weight k are meromorphic functions on the upper half plane of moderate growth at infinity which fail to be modular of weight k by a rational function.